mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

  * Value solutions over software.
 It’s not about being a code monkey it’s about getting results
  * Being clear on what business value is helps to identify if a problem is worth solving or is valuable
  * Look for the money / how does it shift the KPI
- * People don't want to buy a quarter-inch drill, they want a quarter-inch hole - no body cares how we crafted your code is unless is makes money
+ * People don't want to buy a quarter-inch drill, they want a quarter-inch hole - nobody cares how well crafted your code is unless is makes money
  * Look for the money / how does it shift the KPI / where is the bottleneck to business throughput
- * Delivering Business Outcomes over code output / Value solutions over software /  It’s not about being a code monkey it’s about getting results
+ * Delivering Business Outcomes over code output / Value solutions over software
  * IT more than ever is at heart of business success.
 IT people that understand this transforms businesses.
 Seat at the table
  * IT has a greater amount of power and influence than before.
 New business models can be developed through leveraging technology.
 Teams should act like commercially and be business (domain) focused.
  * Avoid software being what developers understand from the business - developers ARE the business.